-The highest mountain in the UK is Ben Nevis, in Scotland, clocking in at 1345m above sea level.
-It goes without saying that it’s also the highest mountain in Scotland and therefore one of the mountains in the famous Three Peaks Challenge.
-Ben Nevis is significantly taller than the tallest mountain in England, Helvellyn at 950m, and the tallest mountain in Wales, Snowdon at 1085m.
+Climbing Ben Nevis, the highest mountain in the UK, is something most people in Britain will have considered at some point - or at least most people who love the great outdoors.
+Sitting at 1345m near Fort William, up in the highlands of Scotland, it goes without saying that Ben Nevis is also the highest mountain in Scotland and therefore one of the peaks in the famous Three Peaks Challenge.
+The other two are the tallest mountain in England, Scafell Pike, at 978m, and the tallest mountain in Wales, Snowdon, at 1085m.

 Now, as with all of our route guides, remember these are just that: guides.
 Do not rely on them as your sole form of navigation in the mountains.
 We’re your starting point, but from here it’s up to you to find out the details of the route and get yourself there and back safely.
 The maps we’ve embedded are only a rough outline too.
 We’ve assumed summer (aka not snow!) weather conditions.
 However, if you’re interested in winter mountains, check out How to Stay Safe in the UK’s Winter Mountains or better still sign up to Climb Ben Nevis in Winter.

 Ben Nevis Guide | How to Get There & When to Climb